pe5er/swan.media/index.md

 ---
-date: 2019-09-08
+date: 2024-05-25
 draft: false
 title: Home
 ---

 ## Welcome to Swan Media

-We are a Swansea based video production company offering professional video services all over the UK.
-We specialise in corporate video production, and have experience creating promotional materials for  large corporations.
+Swan Media is a Swansea based video production company offering professional video services all over the UK.
+We specialise in corporate video production, including:

+* Conference talk recording
+* Conference live streaming
+* Promotional videos
+* Educational videos

-We use professional 6K cinema cameras to produce our videos.
-Each video is carefully edited to our client's specifications to achieve a high quality product that they are happy with.
+We use professional quality 6K cameras to produce our videos, which are carefully edited to meet our client's specifications.
+The full production workflow is done internally, allowing us to work at a fast turnaround when requested.

-Promotional videos, testimonials, social videos are more: whatever your needs, get in touch with us and we'll work together to meet them.
+Promotional videos, conference coverage, testimonials, social videos are more: whatever your needs, get in touch with us and we'll work together to meet them.

 <a style="background-color: #ff6600 !important;" class="btn btn-primary" href="/contact" role="button">Get in Touch</a>